DrGnNatsu/Lab-Web-Application-Developement/Lab_N.T.Nghĩa/Lab1/report.md

 </html>
 ```

-Each section uses semantic elements and consistent styling to create a professional, scannable CV format.

 ## SEO meta tags in the head section.

 **What?** SEO meta tags are HTML elements in the head section that provide structured information about the webpage to search engines and browsers.